appenginecorp/filehashgenerator/README.md

 # filehashgenerator
-Java file hash generator, recurse directory and generate file md5 hash of all files
+Java file hash generator, recurse directory and generatemd5 hash of all files